ivelasq/pipedream/content/blog/snap-expenditures.md

     ## V = 13954, p-value = 0.7538
     ## alternative hypothesis: true location shift is not equal to 0

 I’d love to collaborate with others to finish up this project and find more efficient ways of cleaning these data.
-The repo with the code and final dataset is [here](https://github.com/ivelasq/snap).
+The repo with the code and final dataset are [here](https://github.com/ivelasq/snap).

 *Liked this article?
 I’d love for you to retweet!*